saifkheraj/ResearchandDevelopment/VISTA/notebooks/Phase1/SelfDriving/DrivingEnvironment_and_Tasks/README.md

 ### Predictive Planning

 * Forecasts what *will* happen
 * Example: “That car has been stopped for 10 seconds.
-It’s probably staying stopped.”
+It’s probably staying stopped for next 10 seconds.”
+* Example: Pedestrian is jaywalking.
+She will enter our lane by the time we reach her.

 Pros: